lenniecottrell/100Days-r2/README.md

 - deal with mobile styles
 - change the menu to collapse at a certain breakpoint
 - add the little tool tip about google shortening descriptions
-- add a tooltip to explain the google books API behavior
 - fix flashing in the sign in button when refreshing
 - fix flashing in MyLibrary when adding a first book to ReadingNow
 - Add sorting to the main search page